The Next Big Exhibit Coming to the Louisville Zoo

 Kentucky Trails will be an exhibit unlike anything the Louisville Zoo has created in the past.
 This ambitious project is to be located on 20 undeveloped acres near two popular Zoo exhibits, Glacier Run and Snow Leopard Pass.

-Kentucky Trails will be an extensive, interactive, naturalistic experience, providing up-close encounters with bison, elk, black bear, bobcat, eagles and other iconic native animals.
+Kentucky Trails will be an extensive, interactive, naturalistic experience, providing up-close encounters with species such as bison, elk, black bear, bobcat, and other iconic native animals.

 - Sept.
 22, 2022: Commonwealth of Kentucky Media Release: Legislative Leaders Invest $10 Million in Louisville Zoo Kentucky Trails Safari